1948 Arab–Israeli War: Second truce: 18 July – 15 October 1948

+Israeli soldiers in Jerusalem, August 1948.

 At 19:00 on 18 July, the second truce of the conflict went into effect after intense diplomatic efforts by the UN.
+It lasted until 15 October.

+During the truce, especially during the first days, both sides tried to improve their tactical positions.
+The Egyptians also violated the terms of the truce by blocking supply convoys to Israeli settlements in the Negev.
+As a result, numerous exchanges of fire took place.
+The Israelis also launched three large-scale efforts to push through supply convoys to their settlement enclave, one of which succeeded.

 On 16 September, Count Folke Bernadotte proposed a new partition for Palestine in which the Negev would be divided between Jordan and Egypt, and Jordan would annexe Lydda and Ramla.
 There would be a Jewish state in the whole of Galilee, with the frontier running from Faluja northeast towards Ramla and Lydda.
 Jerusalem would be internationalised, with municipal autonomy for the city's Jewish and Arab inhabitants, the Port of Haifa would be a free port, and Lydda Airport would be a free airport.
 All Palestinian refugees would be granted the right of return, and those who chose not to return would be compensated for lost property.
 The UN would control and regulate Jewish immigration.

 The plan was once again rejected by both sides.
 On the next day, 17 September, Bernadotte was assassinated in Jerusalem by the militant Zionist group Lehi.
 A four-man team ambushed Bernadotte's motorcade in Jerusalem, killing him and a French UN observer sitting next to him.
 Lehi saw Bernadotte as a British and Arab puppet, and thus a serious threat to the emerging State of Israel, and feared that the provisional Israeli government would accept the plan, which it considered disastrous.
 Unbeknownst to Lehi, the government had already decided to reject it and resume combat in a month.
 Bernadotte's deputy, American Ralph Bunche, replaced him.

-On 22 September 1948, the Provisional State Council of Israel passed the Area of Jurisdiction and Powers Ordnance, 5708–1948.
-The law officially added to Israel's size by annexing all land it had captured since the war began.
-It also declared that from then on, any part of Palestine captured by the Israeli army would automatically become part of Israel.
+On 22 September 1948, the Provisional State Council of Israel passed the Area of Jurisdiction and Powers Ordinance, 5708–1948, applying Israeli jurisdiction to all areas of Palestine taken since the war began.
+It also declared that from then on, any part of Palestine defined by the Defense Minister as being held by the IDF would be added to Israeli jurisdiction.